acumos/security-verification/docs/design.rst

-  etc. Such vulnerabilities can range across the following example set of risk categories, which can be viewed as "soft risks" (things which can be used by bad actors to increase risks) and "hard risks" (things which represent overt malicous risks, when embedded in the solutions and metadata):
+  etc. Such vulnerabilities can range across the following example set of risk categories, which can be viewed as "soft risks" (things which can be used by bad actors to increase risks) and "hard risks" (things which represent overt malicious risks, when embedded in the solutions and metadata):

   * soft risks, such as bad coding/documentation practices, e.g.